 WHAT are tyre moulders doing ABOUT IT?

 Kingpin Tyres, a family run tyre remoulder based in Wem, Shropshire is a forerunner in its industry and have begun investigating laser solutions for cleaning tyre remoulds.
 They have a vested interest in cutting edge technology to ensure they deliver the highest possible quality re-moulds and best performance tyres for their select clients.
 To achieve this, ANDRITZ Powerlase and Kingpin engaged in a collaborative feasibility project.
 The study focused on the suitability of high average power nanosecond pulsed lasers to clean the mould surface to a ready-for-use condition by selectively removing curing residue.
 The results of the investigation showed that custom optics engineered by ANDRITZ Powerlase, allows removal of mould fouling by-products in under 30 seconds per mould segment without altering the mould’s metal substrate.
-The Vulcan 500c and Vulcan 1600e laser systems where tested successfully with the custom optics installed in the handheld Vulcan tool.
+The Vulcan 500c and Vulcan 1600e laser systems were tested successfully with the custom optics installed in the handheld Vulcan tool.

 Tyre Moulds Courtesy of Kingpin Tyres